Waco Family Baptist Church

 WFBC Constitution & Bylaws

 We hold to the Regulative Principle of Worship which means that our worship services only include elements that are found in scripture as true worship.
 This means that some practices which may be fine to do any other time (drama, dance, comedy, games, etc) are not to be included in our worship.
 This is far from the "worship as entertainment" culture that is so prevalent around us.
 We have singing, praying, scripture reading and preaching, and the Lord's table each week in our services.

 We have a strong belief that our children (of all ages) benefit from being in our worship services.
 Of first importance is that Christ is present in the worship services and speaks to His people in the preaching of the Word.
 Our children also have regular opportunity to see the faith of their parents in their acts of worship.
-Some have called this togetherness in church "Family Integrated".
-We have used that term in the past, but because of some of the unintended implications we are trying to abandon the term.
-But our practice has not changed.
 There is a cry room available, but no nursery.
 Our worship services are usually brightened by sounds from the babies.
 We enjoy activities together, but do not have children's or youth programs.

 A Confessional Approach

 The Bible is the Word of God, and our only certain and infallible rule for faith and practice.
 We hold to the 2nd London Baptist Confession as a clear and accurate interpretation of the Bible doctrines which it addresses.

 Waco Family Baptist Church is a congregation of baptized believers from various ethnic and cultural backgrounds who, under the Lordship of Jesus Christ and on the authority of the Scriptures, have joined together in a covenanted relationship to one another.